-Approaching pedestrian safety with a safety culture lens allows for more comprehensive stakeholder engagement (integration) as suggested by a Safe System approach as well as community involvement as recommended by (Frattaroli et al., 2006) and efforts like the Safe Routes to School initiative (CDC, 2021).
+Approaching pedestrian safety with a safety culture lens allows for more comprehensive stakeholder engagement (integration) as suggested by the Safe System Approach as well as community involvement as recommended by (Frattaroli et al., 2006) and efforts like the Safe Routes to School initiative (Centers for Disease Control and Prevention (CDC), 2021).

 Despite a long history of linkages between public health, transportation, and urban planning, the fields have diverged in practice and have operated relatively independently reflecting differences in the missions and goals, funding sources, planning and development processes, partnerships and performance metrics for each sector.
 However, in recent years, the need for transportation, health, and other stakeholders to work together more closely to improve public health outcomes has been increasingly recognized.
-(AASHTO Committee on Environment and Sustainability, 2019)
+(American Association of State Highway and Transportation Officials (AASHTO) Committee on Environment and Sustainability, 2019)